On July 1st, Mets fans wish each other Happy Bobby Bonilla Day.

 Bobby Bonilla gave up $5.9 million in 2000 so he could enjoy a larger sum later in life.
 The $30 million he would receive seems a large amount at first glace, but it perfectly demonstrates the magic of compounding.

 While you and I may not have such a large sum, we all have the same power of compounding in all our investments.
-By investing money in real estate syndication, farmland investing, stocks, etc. we can expect an outsized payday in the future.
+By investing money in real estate or farmland investing we can expect an outsized payday in the future.

 Life Is Unfair, Get Used To It